Heath Ledger: Death

-Paramedics and emergency medical technicians arrived seven minutes later, at 3:33 p.m. ("at almost exactly the same moment as a private security guard summoned by Ms. Olsen") but were also unable to revive him.
+Paramedics and emergency medical technicians arrived seven minutes later, at 3:33 p.m. but were also unable to revive him.
 At 3:36 p.m., Ledger was pronounced dead, and his body was removed from the apartment.
 He was 28 years old.

 Autopsy and toxicology report

-On 6 February 2008, the Office of the Chief Medical Examiner of New York released its conclusions.
+On 6 February 2008, the Office of Chief Medical Examiner of the City of New York released its conclusions.
 Those conclusions were based on an initial autopsy that occurred 23 January 2008, and a subsequent complete toxicological analysis.
 The report concluded that Ledger died "as the result of acute intoxication by the combined effects of oxycodone, hydrocodone, diazepam, temazepam, alprazolam and doxylamine".
 It added: "We have concluded that the manner of death is accident[al], resulting from the abuse of prescribed medications."

-While the medications found in the toxicological analysis may be prescribed in the United States for insomnia, anxiety, pain or common cold symptoms (doxylamine), the vast majority of physicians in America are extremely reluctant to prescribe multiple benzodiazepines (e.g. diazepam, alprazolam and temazepam) to a single patient, let alone to prescribe such medications to a patient already taking a mix of oxycodone and hydrocodone.
 Although the Associated Press and other outlets reported that police estimated Ledger's death occurred between 1 p.m. and 2:45 p.m. on 22 January 2008, the Medical Examiner's Office announced that it would not publicly disclose the official estimated time of death.
 The official announcement of the cause and manner of Ledger's death heightened concerns about the growing problems of prescription drug abuse or misuse and combined drug intoxication (CDI).

 In 2017, Jason Payne-James, a forensic pathologist, asserted that Ledger might have survived if hydrocodone and oxycodone had been left out of the combination of drugs that the actor took just prior to his death.
 He furthermore stated that the mixture of drugs, combined with a possible chest infection, caused Ledger to stop breathing.